 K: This is the second argument.
 Here we want to calculate the smallest number or we will enter 2.

 The result will be 23.

 You can use the other function as well to calculate the Aggregate functions in Excel.
-You will now agree to the fact that those Aggregate function is like Subtotal function in Excel.
+You will now agree with the fact that the Aggregate function is like the Subtotal function in Excel.
 But it is more powerful.